chef/chef-web-docs/content/definitions.md

 [\[edit on
 GitHub\]](https://github.com/chef/chef-web-docs/blob/master/chef_master/source/definitions.rst)

-Beginning with Chef Client 12.5 (released in 2016), Chef Infra uses [custom resources](/custom_resources/) instead of definitions.
-While definitions is not deprecated---all existing definitions will continue to work---we recommend converting existing definitions to custom resource patterns.
-This topic explains definitions and shows how to convert an existing definition to the new custom resource pattern.
+This topic covers migrating existing definitions to custom resources.
+Custom resources are integral to the modern Chef Infra workflow.
+While definitions are not yet deprecated, we *strongly* advise migrating to custom resources immediately in order to benefit from the many features of Chef Infra such as notifications, reporting, why-run mode, and ChefSpec unit testing.

 Definitions
 ===========

 A definition behaved like a compile-time macro that was reusable across recipes.
-A definition was typically created by wrapping arbitrary code around resources that were declared as if they were in a recipe.
+A definition was typically created by wrapping arbitrary code around Chef Infra resources that were declared as if they were in a recipe.
 A definition was then used in one (or more) actual recipes as if the definition were a resource.

-Though a definition looked like a resource, and at first glance seems like it could have been used interchangeably, some important differences exist.
-A definition:
+Though a definition looks like a resource, and at first glance seems like it could be used interchangeably, some important differences exist.

--   Was not a resource or a custom resource
+Definitions:

+-   Are not true resources
--   Was processed while the resource collection is compiled (whereas resources are processed while a node is converged)
+-   Are processed when resource collection is compiled, not when a node is converged
--   Does not support common resource properties, such as `notifies`, `subscribes`, `only_if`, and `not_if`
+-   Don't support common resource properties, such as `notifies`, `subscribes`, `only_if`, `not_if`, and `sensitive`
--   Was defined from within the `/definitions` directory of a cookbook
+-   Don't support input validation in passed arguments, unlike a resource which supports validation with properties
--   Did not support why-run mode
+-   Don't support `why-run` mode
+-   Can't report to Chef Automate
+-   Cannot be tested with ChefSpec

 Syntax
 ======